On the k-th Milnor and k-th Tjurina Numbers of a Foliation: Introduction

 \section{Introduction}

 In recent years, new invariants associated with germs of complex hypersurfaces at $0 \in \C^n$ have been introduced with the aim of developing a classification theory of singularities.
-Among them, we highlight the so-called \textit{$k$-th Milnor and Tjurina numbers of a hypersurface}.
+Among them, we highlight the so-called \textit{$k$-th Milnor and Tjurina numbers of a hypersurface}, which are the respective dimensions of the \textit{$k$-th Milnor and Tjurina algebras} defined by G.-M.~Greuel and T.~H.~Pham \cite{Pham}.
+More precisely, let $\mathcal{O}_n = \C\{x_1, \ldots, x_n\}$ denote the local ring of convergent power series, and let $\m$ be its maximal ideal.
+For a hypersurface with an isolated singularity $(V,0) \subset (\C^n,0)$, where $V=V(f)=\{f=0\}$ and $f\in\mathcal{O}_n$, the \textit{$k$-th Milnor number} and the \textit{$k$-th Tjurina number} of $V$ are defined, respectively, as follows: